slsa-framework/slsa/docs/spec/v1.1/levels.md

 Most software releases.
 Build L3 usually requires significant changes to existing build platforms.

-<dt>Software Producer Requirements<dd>
+<dt>Requirements<dd>

 All of [Build L2], plus:

+-   Software producer:
     -   Run builds on a hosted build platform that meets Build L3 requirements.

-<dt>Build Platform Requirements<dd>

-All of [Build L2], plus:
+-   Build platform:
     -   Implement strong controls to:
         -   prevent runs from influencing one another, even within the same project.
         -   prevent secret material used to sign the provenance from being accessible to the user-defined build steps.

 <dt>Benefits<dd>